xalt/xalt/docs/source/index.rst

       **NOTE**
       XALT is holding Monthly Zoom meeting to discuss various topics.
-      Typically the third Thursday of the Month at 10:00am U.S. Central (which is 15:00 UTC or 16:00 UTC in the winter months).
+      Typically it is the third Thursday of the Month at 10:00am U.S. Central (which is 15:00 UTC or 16:00 UTC in the winter months).
 Beginners are welcome.
 There is always a Q/A session at the beginning.
 Topic announcements are sent to the XALT mailing list.